Pratik-Paudel/Learning-github/README.md

 # Learning-github
-This repo is the new start of learning github
+This repository is the new start of learning github Author :Pratik Paudel